Scarabaeus1031/NEXAH/RESEARCH/NEXAH_TRANSLATIONS/06_open_problems.md

 From the current framework:

 - structure can be extracted from trajectories
-- sheets define coherent motion regions
+- coherent regions (regimes) can be identified
-- gates emerge at low-density, low-coherence regions
+- transition regions emerge at low-density / low-coherence zones
 - transitions are structured and non-random
-- phase mismatch activates transitions
+- phase mismatch correlates with transition activation

 ---